If you do a DNA test, you might not always hear what you wanted to hear. Now I ran out of excuses…

 Weight: Genetics don’t cause me to gain weight, consuming 3000+ calories does

 My weight fluctuates a lot throughout the months.
 I blamed this on genetics, but it turns out I actually have a very low risk of being obese.
-With my body composition and activity level, I should need around: 2,800 kcal.
-When I started tracking my daily calories with an app (free version of MyFitnessPal) I realized that I was over-eating quite a bit.
-Once you fill in a food diary you realize how much you are snacking and how much calories find their way into your belly, it’s hard to blame it on anyone else but yourself.
+With my body composition and activity level, I should need around: 2,700 kcal.
+When I started tracking my daily calories with an app (the free version of MyFitnessPal) I realized that I was over-eating quite a bit.
+Once you fill in a food diary you realize how much you are snacking and how many calories find their way into your belly, it’s hard to blame it on anyone else but yourself.
 In my case, there were several days throughout the week in which I consumed between 3000 and 4000 calories.
-Usually, these are the days in which I go out for food with friends or the ones I spend on the couch with salty snacks.
-Restaurant oversized portions, appetizers and deep-fried foods, all accompanied by liquid calories (beer and wine).
+Usually, these are the days on which I go out for food with friends or the ones I spend on the couch with salty snacks.
+Restaurant oversized portions, appetizers, and deep-fried foods, all accompanied by liquid calories (beer and wine).
 Finishing a can of Pringles comes in at 1000 kcal, a bag of coated nuts (the Dutch call them “borrelnootjes”) comes in at 1500 kcal.
 Quite easy to not end up with a calorie deficit this way.
 I realized I had to be more honest to myself: My lifestyle causes me to gain weight, not my genetics.

 Macro composition: I should focus on protein, rather than carbs and fats